pydantic/pydantic/docs/usage/settings.md

 Nested environment variables take precedence over the top-level environment variable JSON (e.g. in the example above, `SUB_MODEL__V2` trumps `SUB_MODEL`).

+You may also populate a complex type by providing your own parsing function to the `parse_env_var` classmethod in the Config object.

+{!.tmp_examples/settings_with_custom_parsing.md!}

 ## Dotenv (.env) support